Inflectra/rapise-documentation/docs/Guide/com_testing_support.md

 ## Test Samples

-There are several [test samples](sample_tests.md) that show how to Unit Test application modules via COM interface:
+There are several [test samples](sample_tests.md) that show how to unit test application modules via COM interface:

 - UsingMSWord
 - UsingMSExcel